John Fairfield (abolitionist): Bio

 Some argue that Fairfield often went to sometimes excessive lengths, often living in a community for months at a time in order to gain the confidence of local residents.
 He often posed as a slave trader, slaveholder or a peddler, although his disguises were varied and, on one occasion, impersonated an undertaker managing to help twenty-eight slaves escape in a staged funeral procession.
 Another time, he used wigs and makeup to disguise his charges.
 Purchasing train tickets for them, they traveled from Harper's Ferry eventually arriving in Pittsburgh.

 During a twelve-year period, he would make numerous trips to almost every slave state freeing several thousand slaves and forwarding them to Canada via agents of the Underground Railroad.
 He disappeared shortly before the outbreak of the Civil War.
-An unidentified man fitting Fairfield's description reportedly died during a slave insurrection in Cumberland County, Tennessee in 1860 or 1861.
+An unidentified man fitting Fairfield's description reportedly died during a slave insurrection in 1860 or 1861.
 The man, who had recently arrived in the area, had been killed in a failed attempt to organize a mass escape of slaves.